 With three different cores, you’ll always have a use for this attractive drink pitcher.
 The Primula Flavor It Infuse Pitcher is fantastic and its uses go far beyond iced tea.

-One core has small holes that makes it perfect for all of your loose-leaf teas.
+One core has small holes to hold all your loose-leaf teas.
 One has larger holes that allow easier flow of water when you're using tea bags or fresh fruits.
 The third core is for keeping your drinks cold without diluting them.
 Just keep that core in the freezer, so it's ready when you need it.

 This pitcher is made from Tritan plastic that's durable, heat-safe, and attractive for serving drinks at any party.
 The container is designed to fit on the shelf on the door of most refrigerators, so it's easy to store and easy to find when you need a chilled drink.